 Rev. Lawrence L. Young

-Pastor Lawrence L. Young is a native of Bogalusa, Louisiana.
-His proud parents are Climel and the late beloved Dorothy Young.
-Pastor Young is a graduate of Dillard University where he obtained a Bachelor’s degree in English and Political Science.
-He then attended Gammon Theological Seminary, at the Interdemoninational Theological Center (ITC) in Atlanta, Georgia where he earned a Masters of Divinity degree.
-He has also completed extensive study and practice of Pastoral Care and Counseling through the Doctoral Program at Garrett Evangelical Theological Seminary, in Evanston, Ill.
-He was ordained as a Deacon of the Texas Annual Conference of the United Methodist Church in 1990 and as an elder in 1992.
+Pastor Lawrence L. Young is a native of Varnado, Louisiana.
+His proud parents are Climel and the late, beloved Dorothy Young.
+He is a graduate of Dillard University where he achieved a Bachelor’s degree in English and Political Science.
+He then attended Gammon Theological Seminary at the Interdenominational Theological Center (ITC) in Atlanta, Georgia where he earned a Masters of Divinity degree.
+Pastor Young has also completed extensive study and practice of Pastoral Care and Counseling through the Doctoral Program at Garrett Evangelical Theological Seminary in Evanston, IL.
+He was ordained as a Deacon of the Texas Annual Conference of the United Methodist Church in 1990 and as an Elder in 1992.

-Pastor Lawrence Young was the founding Pastor of Abundant Life United Methodist Church in Lufkin, Texas, where he served for 12 years.
-While serving in Lufkin, Pastor Young focused on serving the youth and children of the low-income community.
-He established a community wide Summer Camp which provided daily supervision and activities for children between the ages of 5 and 12 years old.
-Pastor Young also served as mentor and counselor for the Middle and Senior High schools of Lufkin.
+Pastor Young was the founding pastor of Abundant Life United Methodist Church in Lufkin, Texas, where he served for 12 years.
+While serving in Lufkin, Pastor Young focused on serving youth and children of the low-income community.
+He established a community-wide Summer Camp which provided daily supervision and activities for children between the ages of 5 and 12 years old.
+Pastor Young also served as mentor and counselor for the Middle and High schools of Lufkin.

-In June of 2003, Pastor Young was appointed Senior Pastor of Jones Memorial United Methodist Church in Houston, Texas, where he served for 5 years.
-While at Jones, Pastor Young and his congregation moved from “Holloway to A Higher Way” by successfully completing the first phase of their new building project the Jones Memorial “Higher Way Church” multi-purpose center.
-He also established Jones Memorial’s 501C (3) for The Sunnyside Community Development Corporation.
-He was featured in the Book of Alzheimer’s for African-American Churches as one of the first African American Pastors to help address issues and create awareness on Alzheimer’s in the African American Church.
+In June 2003, Bishop Alfred L. Norris, Sr. appointed Pastor Young to Jones Memorial United Methodist Church in Houston, Texas, where he served as senior pastor for 5 years.
+While at Jones Memorial UMC, Pastor Young and his congregation moved from “Holloway to A Higher Way” by successfully completing the first phase of their new building project, the Jones Memorial “Higher Way” Church Multi-Purpose Center.
+He also established Jones Memorial’s 501C(3) for The Sunnyside Community Development Corporation.
+He was featured in The Book of Alzheimer’s for African-American Churches as one of the first pastors to help address issues and create awareness on Alzheimer’s in the African-American Church.
 An Alzheimer’s support group was established at Jones Memorial under his leadership.

-In June 2014, Pastor Young was appointed by Bishop B. Michael Watson, as the proud Senior Pastor of Cascade United Methodist Church in Atlanta, Georgia, where he became a member of the North Georgia conference in full connection.
-Pastor Young is a humble servant of God’s people.
+In June 2014, Pastor Young was appointed by Bishop B. Michael Watson, as the proud Senior Pastor of Cascade United Methodist Church in Atlanta, Georgia where he became a member of the North Georgia Conference in full connection.
+He is a humble servant of God’s people.
 His vision is to impact the entire community through effective ministry.
-He truly has a Pastor’s heart as he teaches and models to all with his giving, loving spirit and Christian life style that will draw others to Christ.
+He truly has a pastor’s heart as he teaches and models to all with his giving, loving spirit and Christian life style that draws others to Christ.

-Pastor Young is happily married to his devoted wife Karen L. Young.
-He has two sons Blair and Jeremy.
+Pastor Young is happily married to his devoted wife, Karen L. Young.
+He is the father of two sons, Blair and Jeremy.